 Even a minor brain injury can affect the way the person feels, thinks, acts, behaves and functions.
 More than 2 million people in the U.S. suffer a serious brain injury each year.
 If you suffered this type of trauma, you may have had to adjust your lifestyle significantly.
 You may have seemingly insurmountable medical expenses.
 If the brain injury you suffered was caused by someone else's negligence, you may be able to pursue compensation in a claim handled by our experienced attorneys.
-Please call Copple, Rockey, McKeever & Schlecht for a free case review, at 402-218-2641.
+Please call Copple, Rockey, McKeever & Schlecht for a case review, at 402-218-2641.

 Please browse the sections below to learn more about brain injury claims: